positron-solutions/elisp-repo-kit/README.md

 Elisp repo kit contains some convenience functions to reload your package and to discover and run ert tests.
 These shortcuts just make common cases faster.

--   Loading and re-loading your package
+## Loading and re-loading your package

 `erk-reload-project-package` will unload and recompile your package if necessary and then reload it.

 `erk-reload-project-tests` is the complementary command for reloading tests.

+## Jumping to files

+Lots of locations come in pairs or small sets.
+Jumping functions try to go between these locations or to a sensible default location.
+They are very do-what-I-mean (DWIM).

+-   `erk-jump-features` is a command that will jump between the feature and its corresponding test feature.
+If you aren't in an elisp file, it will jump to the root feature file.

+-   `erk-jump-defs` will try to go to the test definition and even ask insert an `ert-deftest` body if you forgot to write the test.
+It can then jump back to the function definition.
+If it fails, it will fall back to jumping to the feature.

--   Run tests
+## Run tests

+**Warning**!
+These commands are very likely to completely change.
+If you want to try changing them, go ahead.
+Binding them is not recommended, but they do work.

-    `erk-ert-project` will discover, rebuild & reload if necessary, and run tests.
+-   `erk-ert-project` will discover, rebuild & reload if necessary, and run tests.
     There are a few other commands to augment the [ert](https://www.gnu.org/software/emacs/manual/html_node/ert/) package.

+-   `erk-ert-rerun-this` Is not a very smart function yet, but if you are working on a test at point, it will run it or re-run it.

--   Duplicating CI Locally
+## Duplicating CI Locally

 The CI configuration is all stored in [.github](./.github/).
 Usually you will want development instructions in your new repository.
 The [CONTRIBUTING](./CONTRIBUTING.md) guide contains instructions to reproduce the CI behavior.

 ## Find Files